OG (esports): Restructuring (2020–present)

 The Dota 2 team went through various changes in January 2020, with ana leaving to take another extended hiatus until the next Dota Pro Circuit season, JerAx announcing his retirement, and Ceb leaving the active roster to help focus on developing other players on the team.
 To replace them, the team signed Syed "Sumail" Hassan, Yeik "MidOne" Nai Zheng, and Martin "Saksa" Sazdov.
 Sumail was released from the team in July 2020, with Ceb replacing him as a player.

 In March 2021, MidOne was removed from the roster, with ana briefly returning to the roster before announcing his retirement in June.
 Shortly after, the team re-signed Sumail.
 OG qualified to The International 2021 via regional qualifiers, but were eliminated 2-0 in the lower bracket to the tournament's eventual champion Team Spirit.
+In April 2021, OG announced the news on its official website that OG and German car brand BMW announced a partnership.
 In November 2021, the roster underwent significant changes as Sumail and Saksa were released, Ceb announcing his retirement from professional play, while Topson and N0tail left the active roster after deciding to take a break from the professional scene.

 In November 2021, OG announced an entirely new roster consisting of Artem "Yuragi" Golubiev, Bozhidar "bzm" Bogdanov, Ammar "ATF" Al-Assaf, Tommy "Taiga" Le, and Mikhail "Misha" Agatov, who had previously served as the team's coach.
 In May 2022, OG qualified to and participated in the ESL One 2022 Stockholm Major, with Ceb and N0tail standing in for Misha and head coach Evgenii "Chuvash" Makarov respectively.
 Through the lower bracket, OG won their fifth Dota 2 Major, by defeating TSM FTX 3–1 in the grand finals.
 In August 2022, the team found further success at ESL One Malaysia 2022, defeating Team Aster 3–0 in the grand finals with Chuvash standing in for Misha due to visa issues.

+OG participated in the 1win Series Dota 2 Fall tournament, held in November, 2024, competing for a total prize pool of US $100,000.

+In November 2025, the team relocated their region to Southeast Asia from Europe.
+They are now participating in the PGL Wallachia Season 6 after aquiring the roster of Team Aureus who qualified for this tournament which makes this their debut as a Southeast Asian club and an all Filipino club.